 Attributable Benefit Funding Benefit Group % of Benefit % Method District Benefit 6% 6% TFR - District Benefit (Transition rate for 3 years commencing 2025/26, with the intention to remove this rate by 1 July 2028 as we move to a "user pays" approach) Community Benefit 64% 64% TFR - Per community where service is provided (Te Kuiti and Rural areas).
-Harmonisation paused, Transition rate - until a decision on the forming of a regional entity for delivery of water services is made User/Applicant Benefit 30% 30% Targeted Metered Water Rate contaminated water and inadequate supply.
+Harmonisation paused, Transition rate - until a decision on the forming of a regional entity for delivery of water services is made User/Applicant Benefit 30% 30% Targeted Metered Water Rate healthy lifestyle and reduces the possibility of health problems resulting from contaminated water and inadequate supply.
 These benefits are attributable specifically to the community as a whole.